jfmatth/DjangoOnKubernetes/README.md

     ```
     STATIC_ROOT = os.path.join(BASE_DIR, 'assets')
     ```
+- Run Collectstatic to build the assets that Whitenoise will use
+    ```
+    python manage.py collectstatic
+    ```

 - Try using waitress-serve to server out the Admin interface
     ```
     waitress-serve --listen=127.0.0.1:8000  djangoonk8s.wsgi:application